turnonline/ctoolkit-agent-import/README.md

 # Ctoolkit Agent import - library for importing DB in local development
 Cloud Toolkit Import Agent is library for development purposes.
-It allows you to import data into local Google App engine datastore.
+It allows you to import data into local emulated Google Cloud Datastore.

 ## Usage
 ### Add dependency to your maven pom file.